specialized806/microsoft-365-docs/microsoft-365/backup/backup-overview.md

 - **Partner ecosystem**: Leverage additional features and workflows through integrated partner applications to manage all your backups in one place.
 --->
-Note: Microsoft 365 Backup is currently not available for government cloud customers.
+Note: Microsoft 365 Backup is currently not available for Government Community Cloud (GCC) customers.

 ## Scenarios and value proposition